10+ Free And Kid-Approved Things To Do In The Old Market

 Related post: You’ll learn about the free galleries and more museums in this guide to the 20+ Omaha museums!

 I like heading to the Bemis Center with my kids when they have open studios – it’s free and a chance for kids to see where the resident artists work and live.
-Other places to visit include Passageway Gallery, and Garden of the Zodiac, and Mangelsen: Images of Nature Gallery, where they had a scavenger hunt for my kids the last time we went there
+Other places to visit include Passageway Gallery and and Garden of the Zodiac.

 Know your kids, though.
 Do they have to touch everything?
 Maybe wait to bring them to a gallery until they’re a little older, or use it as a good teaching experience.

-11. Don’t skip a quick visit to the Lewis & Clark National Parks Service Headquarters at the base of the Bob Kerrey Pedestrian Bridge.
+Don’t skip a quick visit to the Lewis & Clark National Parks Service Headquarters at the base of the Bob Kerrey Pedestrian Bridge.
+There’s no admission to visit.
 It’s small, but has several hands-on and interactive things to do for kids.
 When we visited, the kids took a quick tour with a park ranger, who told them about the animals Lewis and Clark encountered.

 Visiting Omaha with kids?
 Don't skip the picturesque Old Market!
 Here's a guide to free things to do in the Old Market and the nearby attractions in downtown Omaha. #Omaha #Nebraska #guide